Wonderful Christmastime

 "Wonderful Christmastime" is a Christmas song by the English musician Paul McCartney.
-Recorded during the sessions for his solo album McCartney II (1980), it was released as a single in November 1979 following Wings' final album Back to the Egg earlier that year.
-It was McCartney's first solo single in over eight years since "Eat at Home" in 1971.
-"Wonderful Christmastime" has charted within the top 10 in Austria, Germany, Ireland, Latvia, the Netherlands, and the United Kingdom as well as the top 20 in Canada, Slovakia, Sweden, and Switzerland.
-It is a lauded song during Christmas and has been covered throughout the years by numerous artists.
+It was recorded during the sessions for McCartney's third solo album, McCartney II (1980), and released as a single in November 1979.
+It was McCartney's first solo single since "Eat at Home" in 1971.

+"Wonderful Christmastime" reached the top 10 in Austria, Germany, Ireland, Latvia, the Netherlands, and the UK and the top 20 in Canada, Slovakia, Sweden, and Switzerland.
+It is a popular song during the Christmas season and has been covered by numerous artists.

-"Wonderful Christmastime" was added as a bonus track on the 1993 CD reissue of Back to the Egg and on the 2011 "Special Edition" and "Deluxe Edition" reissues of McCartney II; a longer, unedited version was also included on the Deluxe Edition.
-The track was also mixed into 5.1 surround sound for inclusion on the 2007 DVD release The McCartney Years.
+"Wonderful Christmastime" was included on reissues of McCartney II and on the 1993 reissue of Back to the Egg, the final album by McCartney's band Wings.
+It was mixed into 5.1 surround sound for inclusion on the 2007 DVD The McCartney Years.

 Background and recording

-McCartney wrote the song in the key of B major, and recorded it entirely on his own during the sessions for his solo project McCartney II.
-Although the members of Wings are not on the recording, they do appear in the promotional music video, which was filmed at the Fountain Inn in Ashurst, West Sussex.

-It also includes footage filmed at the Hippodrome Theatre in Eastbourne, where McCartney rehearsed his 1979 UK tour.
-Wings performed the song during their 1979 tour of the UK.
+McCartney wrote "Wonderful Christmastime" in the key of B major, and recorded it alone during the sessions for his album McCartney II.
+Although the members of McCartney's band Wings are not on the recording, they appear in the music video, which was filmed at the Fountain Inn in Ashurst, West Sussex.
+It also includes footage filmed at the Hippodrome Theatre in Eastbourne, where McCartney and Wings rehearsed their 1979 UK tour.
+Wings performed the song during every show of the tour.